 Consider a trip to a fire department or ambulance company.
 A visit from an EMT, nurse or doctor is another option.
 Learn basic first aid skills.

-How Senior and Ambassador Girls can earn the First Aid Prepared Fun Patch:
+Suggestions for how Senior and Ambassador Girls can earn the First Aid Prepared Patch:

 Learn how to control bleeding.

 Cover the wound with a clean cloth or towel and apply pressure.
 Don’t remove the cloth, instead add another clean cloth or towel if needed on top of the first one.